Neural Dynamics of Movement

 The course will start from the mechanisms of animal movement, including the evolutionary, ecological and energetic aspects; we will explore the anatomical and mechanical features of the body machinery (such as muscles, bones and tendons) before investigating the structure and dynamic function of the neuronal circuits driving and controlling movements.
 We will thus examine neuronal function at various levels, allowing the students to familiarize themselves with many fundamental concepts of neuroscience; the theoretical lectures will be complemented by practical exercises where the students will study movement in themselves and their peers in the motion capture laboratory environment as well as with more classical approaches.

-This is a basic level course, which will be adjusted according to the interests of enrolled students.
-No prior knowledge assumed, and suitable for out-of-field students.
+This is a basic level course, that will be adjusted accordingly to the interests of enrolled students.
+No prior knowledge assumed.